Thank you for reading our post, please rate this article at the end.

 - Deep fry the fish until done.

-Should You Absolutely Give Ladyfish A Try?
+Should You Give Ladyfish A Try?

 Then comes another question – should you give ladyfish a try?
 Is this fish even worth it?